 Mr. Martel is Chief Financial Officer since May 2014.
 Before his appointment, Mr. Martel was Vice-President, Strategic Planning and Business Development.
-Mr. Martel has been with BRP since 2004 and has, over the past 10 years, assumed different roles in the finance function of increasing responsibilities, such as: Director, Financial Information, and Vice-President, Finance & Controls.
+Mr. Martel has been with BRP since 2004 and has assumed different roles in the finance function of increasing responsibilities, such as: Director, Financial Information, and Vice-President, Finance & Controls.
 Prior to joining BRP, Mr. Martel worked at Deloitte & Touche LLP as well as at Arthur Anderson LLP as a senior manager in the audit processes on public companies, where he was involved in various initiatives dealing with Canadian and US GAAP, public offerings, derivatives instruments, venture capital financing, etc. Mr. Martel has an undergraduate degree and a diploma in Chartered Accountancy from McGill University.

-Josée Perreault, Senior Vice-President, Spyder
+Josée Perreault, Senior Vice-President, Can-Am On-Road vehicles

-Ms. Perreault is Senior Vice-President, Spyder since October 2016.
+Ms. Perreault is Senior Vice-President, Can-Am On-Road vehicles since October 2016.
 Ms. Perreault has over 23 years of experience in the international wholesale and retail business within the consumer goods industry.
 She served as the Senior Vice-President of World Business of Oakley from 2010 to 2015.
 She joined Oakley in 1994 as General Manager of the Montréal subsidiary.
 Ms. Perreault subsequently held numerous positions worldwide within Oakley in Paris and Zurich as the Regional Vice-President of Europe, Middle-East and Africa region.
 Prior to joining Oakley, Ms. Perreault held many positions in Canadian companies related to business and brand management.
-She is also currently a member of the Board of Directors of Lumenpulse Inc. and of WSP.
+In the past, she also served as independent director on the board of directors of two public companies, namely Lumenpulse Inc. and of WSP Global Inc.

-Sandy Scullion, Vice-President and General Manager, Global Retail & Services (GR&S)
+Sandy Scullion, Senior Vice-President, Global Retail & Services - Powersports

-Mr. Scullion is Vice-President and General Manager, Global Retail and Services.
+Mr. Scullion is Senior Vice-President, Global Retail & Services - Powersports since 2018.
 Mr. Scullion joined the company in 1994 as a District Sales Manager and gradually worked his way up the ranks.
-He was Vice-President and Regional Manager of BRP's Western Europe, Middle East and Africa (WEMEA) region from 2014 to 2016.
+From 2016 to 2018, he was Senior Vice-President and General Manager, Global Retail and Services and from 2014 to 2016, he was Vice-President and Regional Manager of BRP's Western Europe, Middle East and Africa (WEMEA) region.
 Previously, he worked with the North American Parts, Accessories and Clothing (PAC) team for nearly ten years, six of those as Vice-President of PAC and Global Distribution.
 Under his leadership, the image of "accessorization and lifestyle" associated with BRP's brands was transformed and BRP saw major growth in PAC revenues.
 Mr. Scullion has a Bachelor in Business Administration from Université Laval in Canada with a specialization in Finance.